 When FNGLA pro's come together for a good cause....

-On November 24th, a bunch of FNGLA professionals came together to film an episode of the popular Florida Discovery Channel's series 'Flip my Florida Yard.
+On November 24th, several FNGLA professionals came together to film an episode of the popular Florida Discovery Channel's series 'Flip my Florida Yard'.

-The challenge consists of doing a total make-over of a family's garden, and install a new landscape following Florida Friendly Garden standards.
+The challenge consists of doing a total make-over of a family's garden and installing a new landscape following Florida-Friendly Landscaping™ standards.

-In a record time of 8 hours, the Wilson family's yard was turned into a tropical paradise, including florida friendly plants.
-A butterfly garden, outdoor shower and even a little 'beach corner'.
+In a record time of 8 hours, the Wilson family's yard was turned into a tropical paradise, including Florida-Friendly™ plants, a butterfly garden, outdoor shower and even a little 'beach corner.'

 We'd like to than the following professionals for their generous donations of material, time and knowledge: